dbcook/pm30_mv_cnc/README.md

 If it were not for the great work of the developer who does the Ethernet Smoothstepper driver for Mach4, a change away from the original control design would have been forced quite a while ago.

-TODO: reconstruct diagram reflecting change to C82 breakout board in the current system.

 #### Future Implementation